Jax-Tsai-zero/hyde-site/src/content/docs/man-pages/overview.md

   order: 1
 ---

-HyDE manuals for scripts and executable
+HyDE manuals for scripts and executables